MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-register.md

 1. Open a PowerShell console as an administrator.

-2. Open the file **C:\AzureStack-Tools-master\Registration\RegisterWithAzure.psm1** in an editor with elevated permissions.
+2. On the ASDK host computer, open the file **C:\AzureStack-Tools-master\Registration\RegisterWithAzure.psm1** in an editor with elevated permissions.

 3. On line 1249, add a `-TimeoutInSeconds 1800` parameter at the end.
 This is required due to a service principal timeout when running the registration script.
 Line 1249 should now appear as follows: